The Renewal Project

 Trinity Grammar School has started a planning process to reimagine education for the next 20-30 years.

-Now, the time has come for the School to renew many of its facilities.
-In particular, the spaces in which teaching and learning take place are ready to be reimagined.
-These buildings have provided great service to generations of students, being the places in which young men have learned, friendships have been forged, and memories have been made.
+Now, the spaces in which teaching and learning take place are being reimagined.
+These buildings have provided great service to generations of students.
 However, education in and for the 21st century has new demands and challenges, and our School is positioning itself to ensure that our boys’ education continues to serve them well.

-We are planning for a new 5-storey building at the heart of the campus, a focal point for teaching and learning activities to challenge, encourage and develop our boys.
+A new 5-storey building at the heart of the campus, a focal point for teaching and learning activities to challenge, encourage and develop our students.
 The new building will accommodate modern and flexible teaching and learning spaces.
 It will be nestled between the existing Assembly Hall, School of Music, Sports Centre and North Quad Building and will replace a mostly 2-storey building, known as ‘New School’, (though built in 1982), that is currently at this location.
 The Assembly Hall, School of Music, and North Quad Building, along with the Library, Drama Centre and Founder’s Building, will all in stages enjoy some refurbishments as part of our proposal.

 The work will improve movement and flow for students, with better east-west and north-south linkages across the school grounds, and enhanced outdoor spaces for the Junior School.
 This will include more accessible connections between the Junior School, car park, ovals, and a new reception point.
 The work will also feature a multipurpose space and basketball court.